spwhitton/consfigurator/README.rst

 Portability and stability
 =========================

-- **Consfigurator is still stabilising and so there may be breaking changes.**
+- **Consfigurator is still stabilising and so there may be lots of breaking changes.**

 - No attempt is made to support Common Lisp implementations other than SBCL, though portability patches are welcome.